QuentinRa/blog.quentinra.dev/special/toolbox/website/archive.md

     * ``sudo npm install -g yarn``
     * ``yarn install`` (in the archivebox directory)

-You can run the web server with
-``archivebox server 0.0.0.0:8000``
-and open ``http://127.0.0.1:8000/`` in your browser.
+You can run the web server with ``archivebox server 0.0.0.0:8000`` and open ``http://127.0.0.1:8000/`` in your browser.

 * **me**

 After trying to use archive.org (but it's slow, and I'm looking for a file rather than this).
-I tried to use "ArchiveBox", but this was not too
-(taking too long to archive, too tiring to use).
+I tried to use "ArchiveBox", but this was not too (taking too long to archive, too tiring to use).
 So now, I'm using [the SingleFile plugin](https://github.com/gildas-lormeau/SingleFile#install).

-It's saving your website as one HTML file
-(like you should with CTRL-S) but you only have
-1 file.
-And the result is better, like saving a website using CTRL-S make the JavaScript run each time you open the page while this plugin does not create such a file.
+It's saving your website as one HTML file (like you should with CTRL-S) but you only have 1 file.
+And the result is better, like saving a website using CTRL-S makes the JavaScript executed each time you open the page, while this plugin is creating a fixed copy of what you saw when you asked for one.